mcosovic/JuliaGrid.jl/docs/src/examples/observability.md

 # [Observability Analysis](@id ObservabilityAnalysisExamples)
-In this example, we analyze a 6-bus power system, shown in Figure 1, monitored by four power meters.
+In this example, we analyze a 6-bus power system, shown in Figure 1.
 The initial objective is to conduct an observability analysis to identify observable islands and restore observability.
 Later, we examine optimal PMU placement to ensure system observability using only phasor measurements.
 ```@raw html
 <div style="text-align: center;">
     <img src="../../assets/obs6bus.svg" width="400"/>
-    <p>Figure 1: The 6-bus power system monitoring with four power meters.</p>
+    <p>Figure 1: The 6-bus power system.</p>
 </div>
 &nbsp;
 ```